 This one is about an hour drive west of Ottawa so it would be worth it to either make a day or an evening out of the trip.
 The Old Voyager and Miner’s Trail is lovely and there are numerous benches set up along the trail to pop out to the water to watch the sunset.
 Be careful of slippery rocks: I slipped and fell trying to get the shot below (it was worth it).
 Getting there: park your car in the parking lot.
 Drinks/Food: N/A. Activities: walk along one (or more) of the trails in the Conservation Area.
 Be mindful of nature and stick to the paths.

 Eagles Nest Lookout

-Some other locations I haven’t included that would be great for sunsets include:
+Some other locations to see sunsets in Ottawa that I haven’t been to that would also be great for sunsets include: